felipegb94/RapidPT/README.md

 <a name="warnings">
 ## Warnings
 </a>
 RapidPT has been extensively tested on medium and large datasets (20+ subjects).
 The datasets have been composed of group1 and group2 type data.
 Additionally these datasets after preprocessing give 300,000+ voxel statistics.
 Hence speedups/accuracy seen here have been on these types of datasets, and it might not make sense to use RapidPT on smaller datasets since the permutation testing procedure would take only a few minutes compared to days/hours.
-For a detailed description of the datasets used to evaluate RapidPT see the (references)[#references]
+For a detailed description of the datasets used to evaluate RapidPT see the [references](#references)

 <a name="references">